SovereignCloudStack/scs-training-kaas-scripts/README.md

 This results in a `CrashLoopBackup` state for the openstack-cinder-csi-* pods in the workload cluster.
 Until this is fixed up upstream, it can be patched using the `09-fixup-cinder.sh`.

+### Moving management to a new cluster
+The bootstrap KinD management cluster (host) is not set up in a way that is robust enough for long-term operation.
+So we should move the CAPI, CAPO, CSO management objects into a more resilient k8s cluster, as is supported with `clusterctl move`.
+Beyond the capi, capi resources, this requires tracking all other management resources (objects from ORC, CSO etc.) -- once this is complete, a script will be offered to facilitate this.